 If she was just trying to get to sleep, and took the overdose of pills accidentally, why was the light on?
 Usually people sleep better in the dark. – Dorothy Kilgallen on Marilyn Monroe.

 Warning!
 This Tale begins with a shaggy dog tale involving YouTube and my recurring insomnia.
+Scroll to the bottom for pages 2 and 3.

 I’ve no idea why YouTube algorithms saw fit to drop episodes of the 1950’s-60’s gameshow What’s My Line? in my feed – maybe my love of ephemera, or the time I watched every episode of A.J.
 Benza’s ‘Mysteries and Scandals’ (a 1990s series on the scandals of Hollywood’s Golden Age).
 Maybe the suggestion came after a session of looking in vain for live footage of 1940s jump blues shouter Wynonie Harris… I wanted to see if Elvis really did steal all his moves.
 Whatever the site’s rationale I’m glad they did.
 On many a night where I’ve woken at 3am, old episodes of What’s My Line?
 Have become a bit of a guilty pleasure.